Home » Symptoms » Dog Symptoms A-Z » Firm Mass

 Basics and possible causes

-The term “firm massIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
-A mass can form in the skin or subcutaneous tissue, or even inside the body.
-The causes can be benign (not cancer) or malignant (cancer).” describes a palpable change in a dog’s tissue that is not soft or elastic, but has a firm consistency.
-Such hardening can arise from various physiological or pathologicalPathological refers to anything related to diseases or their processes.
+The term “firm mass” describes a palpable change in a dog’s tissue that is not soft or elastic, but has a firm consistency.
+Such hardenings can arise from various physiological or pathologicalPathological refers to anything related to diseases or their processes.
 Pathological changes are those that deviate from the normal structure or function and indicate a disease. processes.
-A common cause is the formation of tumors, which can develop either benignly or malignantly.
+A common cause is the formation of Tumors, which can develop as either benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. or malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+Malignant tumors can cause serious health problems in dogs and cats..

-Other causes of firm massesIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
+Further causes of firm massesIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
 The causes can be benign (not cancer) or malignant (cancer). include reactions to foreign bodies, hematomas after traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., or infections from parasites such as worms or mites.
+Traumas can range from simple cuts to severe multiple injuries., or infections by parasites such as worms or mites.

 Typical accompanying symptoms